Flavian5/hh_dev_demo/README.md

 # Charlie and the Chocolate Kingdom

 Welcome to Charlie's Chocolate Kingdom!
-This is a SPA page for a contest entry page.
-It was built with Angular 2, with an optional backend written in Go.
+This is a skeletal front end framework for a contest entry page.
+It is built with Angular 2 and typescript.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.5.

 ## Instructions
-install dependencies with `npm install`.
-Then run development server or Go server to access app.
+Install dependencies with `npm install`.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## Go Backend

-If you wish to use the Go server, first checkout the `backend` branch.
-Then run `./build-and-serve.sh`, which will compile the Angular SPA, the Go server, and serve the project on `localhost:8080`

 ## Build